Heres-Protocol/Heres-Protocol/README.md

 > **People disappear.
 Intent should not.**

 Heres is a **privacy-preserving capsule protocol on Solana Devnet**, where assets remain delegated, conditions stay private inside **Magicblock Ephemeral Rollup (ER)** or **Private Ephemeral Rollup (PER / TEE)**, and execution happens automatically when silence becomes truth.
-Beyond on-chain assets, Heres introduces a **"Confidential Bridge" via Chainlink CRE (Chainlink Runtime Environment)** to securely and autonomously deliver encrypted off-chain *Intent Statements* such as passwords or recovery codes directly to your beneficiaries without any middlemen.
+Beyond on-chain assets, Heres introduces a **"Confidential Bridge" via Chainlink CRE (Chainlink Runtime Environment)** to securely and autonomously deliver encrypted off-chain *Intent Statements* such as passwords or recovery codes directly to your beneficiaries without any middlemen..

 ---